Skip to main content

 The life of a value in Mojo begins when a variable is initialized and continues up until the value is last used, at which point Mojo destroys it.
 This page describes how every value in Mojo is created, copied, and moved.
 (The next page describes how values are destroyed.)

-All data types in Mojo—including basic types in the standard library such as Bool, Int, and String, up to complex types such as SIMD and object—are defined as a struct.
+All data types in Mojo—including basic types in the standard library such as Bool, Int, and String, up to complex types such as SIMD—are defined as structs.
 This means the creation and destruction of any piece of data follows the same lifecycle rules, and you can define your own data types that work exactly the same way.

 Mojo structs don't get any default lifecycle methods, such as a constructor, copy constructor, or move constructor.
 That means you can create a struct without a constructor, but then you can't instantiate it, and it would be useful only as a sort of namespace for static methods.
 For example: